TheGregTanaka/Taskit/data/README.md

 A dockerfile is provided to spin up a MySQL instance and run the scripts, however the scripts can be manually run to generate the database without docker.
 These must be run in sequence.

 `00.up.sql` contains the structure of the database, `01.up.sql` contains intial data.
+Subsequent files will be for alterations and migrations made durring the development process.

 See the README at the root of the project directory for details on running the database.